Advantages of pitched roofs

 Roofs have evolved over the years, with pitched roofs often associated with a more classical appearance.
 That said, the truth is that they remain the most common and efficient solution to ensure maximum protection.

 Pitched roofs come in all shapes and sizes, from simple two-sided slopes to more complex shapes combining hips and valleys.
 Their versatility is second to none, allowing the architect to express himself freely.

 Certain materials, like our own CUPA PIZARRAS natural slate, can be produced in a wide range of shapes and sizes, flawlessly adapting to any slope or design.

-Do not miss this selection of the top 5 natural slate pitched roof projects of 2017.
+Do not miss this selection of the most common roof types.